The Environmental Gifts of the Magi

 Most of us don’t often think of the benefits we receive free of charge: the air we breathe, the clean, unpolluted water we depend on, the climate we live in.
 We get those regardless of whether we pay taxes or how much or how little we consume.
 We even get them if we’re climate deniers or fans of Ayn Rand.

 In short, from the view of any one individual, these are freebies, gifts from nature and society as a whole.
-If we lived in Beijing or New Delhi, we’d realize what a gift it is to have breathable air.
+If we lived in Bangkok or New Delhi, we’d realize what a gift it is to have breathable air.
 And for billions around the world, the gift of clean, unpolluted water is but a dream.

-The downside of our ability to enjoy these benefits without personally paying for them, as economists have long realized, is that individuals have no incentive to pay the costs of achieving clean air or sustainable fisheries or a livable climate.
+The downside of our ability to enjoy these benefits without individually paying for them, as economists have long realized, is that individuals have no incentive to pay the costs of achieving clean air or sustainable fisheries or a livable climate.
 These are what economists call public goods.
 They are also subject to the tragedy of the commons: the inevitable temptation to overuse resources that you don’t have to pay for.
-Of course, while these public goods are free to us, they aren’t free to society as a whole, which is why we need government intervention to keep our environment clean.
+Of course, while these public goods are free to us, they aren’t free to society as a whole, which is why we need government help to keep our environment clean.

 I’m sure all Jimmy Stewart could have made all this sound more compelling.
 Maybe someday there’ll be a remake, in which an anti-environmentalist gets a chance to live in a world where there are no legal protections for air or water quality, nature, or the climate.

-Or perhaps a remake of “A Christmas Story,” in which Donald Trump meets the ghost of Climate Past and the spirit of Climate Future.”Climate change, bah humbug” indeed.
+Or perhaps a remake of “A Christmas Story,” in which Donald Trump meets the ghost of Climate Past and the spirit of Climate Future.”Climate change, bah humbug,” indeed.
 Perhaps, as the movie ended, we’d see Trump spending the holiday installing a solar panel on Bob Cratchit’s roof.